ContextLab/hypertools/python/readme.md

 <i>n_clusters</i> (int): If n_clusters is passed, hypertools will perform k-means clustering with the k parameter set to n_clusters.
 The resulting clusters will be plotted in different colors according to the color palette.

+<i>text_vars</i> (string): If a pandas dataframe is passed, this argument specifies how you want hypertools to handle columns that contain text.
+If 'binary' is passed, hypertools will create a series of binary vectors for each unique text label in each column (this is the default).
+For example, if `df=pd.Dataframe({'column a':['group1', 'group2'], 'column b':['group3', 'group3']})` would be mapped to the array `array([[1,0],[0,1],[1,1]])`  If 'numeric' is passed, hypertools will map each text label to a number in the order that it is listed in the column of the data frame.
+Note: this argument will only work if the data passed is a pandas dataframe.

-<i>explore</i> (bool): Displays user defined labels or PCA coordinates on hover.
-When a point is clicked, the label will remain on the plot (warning: experimental feature, use at your own discretion!).
+<i>explore</i> (bool): Displays user defined labels will appear on hover.
+If no labels are passed, The point index and coordinate will be plotted.
 To use, set `explore=True`.

 <h3>Example uses</h3>